Pros and Cons of Dental Crowns: Are Dental Crowns Necessary?

 • Mild discomfort

 Some patients may experience some sensitivity to hot and cold shortly after the dental crown procedure, but this is not uncommon.
 Using a toothpaste for sensitive teeth can help reduce this.
-Some patients may also experience pain or sensitivity when biting down, but this is usually caused by a crown that’s too high which obstructs the teeth on the opposite jaw.
-Certain bite patterns that only appear during chewing can also cause you to feel discomfort with a new crown.
+Some patients may also experience pain or sensitivity when biting down but this is usually caused by a crown that’s too high which obstructs the teeth on the opposite jaw.
 Your dentist should be reviewing your crown and adjust the height of the crown to easily resolve this issue.

 Conclusion